 Give yourself time to find your groove.
 Whenever starting a new habit there’s going to be bumps in the road.
 Don’t give up because something didn’t work out the first time around.
 Keep at it because it will get easier as you get more experience.

-If you’re looking for additional information on the meal prep basics then you’ll find these posts helpful.
+If you’re looking for additional information then you’ll find these posts helpful.

 Meal Prep Containers

-One of the top meal-prep questions I get is “what containers do I use”.
+One of the top questions I get is “what containers do I use”.

 Over the years I’ve used every container available.
 I started with the basic plastic containers and then evolved to the glass containers I use today.
 My advice is to use what you have and then build your collection over time.